|

 government have decided to put a cap on how much housing benefit people can

 claim.
 The radio program featured an interview with Manni.
+Manni is twenty

-Manni is twenty eight years old, has six children
+eight years old, has six children and rents a five bedroomed house in

-and rents a five bedroomed house in central London.
-I dread to think what the cost of
+central London.
+I dread to think what the cost of renting such a house

-would seem to have breeding as his priority (rather than being able to
+would be.
+But because Manni would seem to have breeding as his priority (rather

-support the fruits of his loin), he only has to pay sixteen per cent of
+than being able to support the fruits of his loin), he only has to pay

-the cost of renting his house.
-Tax payers stump up the rest.
+sixteen per cent of the cost of renting his house.
+Tax payers stump up the

 The radio program then went on to

-interview a local community leader where Manni
+interview a local community leader where Manni lives.
+Abraham Pinter (who

-lives.
-Abraham Pinter (who runs many nearby schools) said how the
+runs many nearby schools) said how the government’s plans to restrict the

-government’s plans to restrict the amount of housing benefit people can claim
+amount of housing benefit people can claim will force people out of areas

-will force people out of areas where housing costs are high.
-People will have
+where housing costs are high.
+People will have to move away to areas where

-to move away to areas where housing is affordable.
+housing is affordable.

 He wasn’t keen on the possibility